send-to/sendto/ReadMe.md

 @kennygrant on twitter, <a href="https://github.com/kennygrant">github</a>, <a href="https://keybase.io/kennygrant">keybase.io</a>, <a href="https://sendto.click/users/kennygrant">sendto.click</a>.
 Contributions and pull requests welcome.

+### Version History

+##### Version 0.1
+* Created for Gopher Gala 2016

+##### Version 0.1.1
+* Added warnings to readme, notes on possible bugs
+* Fixed bug - if absolute paths given they should be truncated to the enclosing folder only for zip
+* Added more specific warning on config failure

 ### Possible bugs and limitations

 * Spaces in user names will break the automator script, and also need quotes on command line - perhaps consider email as username?